 Introduced at the 2015 Worldwide Developers Conference, watchOS 2 brings a lot of important functionality to the Apple Watch.
 Most of what's included is aimed at developers, but the new tools developers have to work with offer better third-party apps and Apple Watch interactions for all of us.

 watchOS 2 introduces support for native apps, which means apps are able to run entirely on the Apple Watch without relying on the iPhone.
 It also allows developers to access the device's built-in heart rate sensor, Taptic Engine, accelerometer, and microphone, and build third-party complications to display information on the watch face.
-As of June 2016, all Apple Watch apps must be native apps built using the watchOS 2 SDK.
+As of June 2016, all new Apple Watch apps submitted to the App Store must be native apps built using the watchOS 2 SDK.

 Along with new developer tools, watchOS 2 brings two watch faces and a feature called Time Travel, designed to display future complication info like upcoming weather and calendar events. watchOS 2 also introduces a new Nightstand mode that's activated while the Apple Watch is charging in landscape mode, plus it improves Mail, adds support for FaceTime Audio, allows multiple colors for sketches, and lets users add more than 12 friends.

 Siri can do more with watchOS 2, such as starting workouts and opening up Glances, and iOS 9 features like Transit directions in Maps are available on the watch after installing watchOS 2.
 With watchOS 2, our watches are also safer from theft thanks to the addition of Activation Lock.

 WatchOS 2 was supposed to be released to the public on September 16 alongside iOS 9, but just hours before the expected release Apple announced it would need to delay the release of watchOS 2 due to an unresolved bug.
 The update was ultimately provided to the public on September 21, 2015.